bitlogik/uniblow/README.md

 features in development :

 * Verify checksum when checking address
-* EOS network
 * HD wallet device (BIP32/39/44)
 * ERC20 tokens on ETH
-* LTC, BCH, DOGE
-* Use win32 CNG key storage TPM as device
-* PGP device to secure with a hardware key

 ### Use it from source